Noksen Assembly constituency: 2018 Assembly election

-2013 by-election
+2013 Assembly by-election

 The by-elections happened on 4 September 2013.
 The polling percentage was 70.3.
 Noksen constituency has 12,074 voters, including 6,142 men and 5,832 women, with 21 polling stations spread over 19 villages.
 42 VVPAT machines were used during the by-election.
 Congress fielded Lima Onen Chang as its candidate for the by-poll.
 C M Chang won the by-election by a margin of 2,863 votes.
 Chang has to vacate his assembly seat earlier to remain as Lok Sabha MP till the by-election is held for Noksen to avoid parliamentary by-election in Nagaland.

-2013
+2013 Assembly election

 C. M. Chang of Nagaland People's Front was elected as MLA from Noksen(ST) seat in February 2013.
 The by-election to Noksen assembly constituency was necessitated following resignation of Minister for School Education C. M. Chang on 14 March 2013.